CoderDojoMilano/coderdojo-minecraft-forgemod/README.md

 Milan Coder Dojo MineCraft Mod

-You can find here mod source code and assets.
-Link the "src" folder in your "Minecraft" Eclipse Forge project (http://youtu.be/q4HYngIUh0w)

 Features :

-* custom mod loadable on server and/or client
 * custom block with custom texture for each face
 * customizing Hardness, Resistance, StepSound and CreativeTab of a Block
 * set item dropped on a custom block